Awards a chance to celebrate business

 This year the awards ceremony is set to return, offering businesses and staff the chance to celebrate their achievements over what has been a difficult three years.

 "Businesses in the local community do so much more than sell us goods and services.
-They're an integral part of every community and our everyday lives," according to Precedent Productions Managing Director Steve Loe.
+They're an integral part of every community and our everyday lives," Mr Loe said.

 Sign up for our newsletter to stay up to date.